gsskhan/git-repository/References/MySql/MySql setup in Docker.md

 ================================
 Command: docker run --name=container_name -p <outside port>:<inside container port> -e MYSQL_ROOT_PASSWORD=<mysql root user password> -d image_name:tag

-The -d option used in the docker run command above makes the container run in the background.)
+The -d option used in the docker run command above makes the container run in the background.

 We need to run the mysql image exposing ports.
-Below, 3406 port is exposed for classic connections.
+Refer below, 3406 port is exposed for classic connections.
 And 33406 has been exposed for MySql X connections.

-Also we cant connect as root user outside docker container.
+Also we cant connect as root user outside docker container by default.
+However, there are few tricks.

-There are few tricks.
-First set root user password in docker run command.
-Set the environment variable MYSQL_ROOT_PASSWORD to a password you want (As below).
+First, make sure to set root user password in docker run command.
+To do this, set the environment variable MYSQL_ROOT_PASSWORD to a password you want (As below).
+It will make mysql server on startup to set root user password provided by yourself.

     gsskhan@gsskhan-Inspiron-3542:~$ docker run --name mysql -p 3406:3306 -p 33406:33060 -e MYSQL_ROOT_PASSWORD=password -d mysql/mysql-server:latest
     925cf15c10c83e7f2fb03c71e8ed7d02c0f6df65d6eddb5a52fa7162a934cd5a